hyperos/hyperos.github.io/readme.md

 ![logo](hyperos.png)

-HyperOS is a set of components that implement a container runtime with version control features and that focuses on making it easy to quickly download and run compute pipelines on top of data in a reproducible way without sacrificing performance.
+HyperOS is a set of components that make it easy to quickly download and run containerized software on top of version controlled data in a reproducible way without sacrificing performance.

-Whereas other container tools tend to focus on secure cloud deployment use cases, HyperOS is more like a cross platform container package manager designed to fix problems with dependency management.
+Whereas other container tools tend to focus on secure cloud deployment use cases, HyperOS is more like a cross platform container package manager designed to do software + data dependency management.
 It works on Linux, Mac and soon Windows and is intended to be used primarily as an end-user CLI tool on workstations.

 ### components

+- [hyperfs](https://www.npmjs.com/package/hyperfs) - content-addressable userspace union file system
+- [hyperlog](https://www.npmjs.com/package/hyperlog) - merkle DAG that replicates based on scuttlebutt logs and causal linking
-- [hypercore](https://github.com/maxogden/hypercore) - a distribution of tinycore linux that includes our remote fs mounting daemon
+- [hypercore](https://github.com/maxogden/hypercore) - a distribution of tinycore linux that includes our remote fs mounting daemon hyperfused
 - [hyperfuse](https://github.com/mafintosh/hyperfuse) - expose a filesystem over tcp or stdio
 - [hyperfused](https://github.com/mafintosh/hyperfused) - mount a remote hyperfuse drive over tcp or stdio (C daemon)
-- [hyperfs](https://www.npmjs.com/package/hyperfs) - content-addressable userspace union file system
-- [hyperlog](https://www.npmjs.com/package/hyperlog) - merkle DAG that replicates based on scuttlebutt logs and causal linking
+- [mini-container](https://github.com/mafintosh/mini-container) - a minimal container runtime that does very few things

 ### technical features